Science

 Vision

 Our science curriculum aims to develop children's knowledge and understanding of the world.
 Children's knowledge is built upon during their time at school.
 We ensure that children are happy, by providing them with a creative, engaging curriculum.
 They learn and understand what it means to be healthy.
 The structure of lessons and the curriculum we follow allows children to be successful in their learning and understanding of science.
-Children learn together by carrying our experiments and sharing their learning experiences with others in the class.
+Children learn together by carrying out experiments and sharing their learning experiences with others in the class.

 Aims